Berat Djimsiti: Albania

-Since he became eligible to represent Albania in international competitive level, Djimsiti received his first call-up at Albania by coach Gianni De Biasi for the UEFA Euro 2016 qualifying matches against Denmark and Portugal on 4 and 7 September 2015 respectively.
-He made it his first international debut with Albania on 4 September 2015 against Denmark playing as a right back due to the absence of the injured Elseid Hysaj and completed the full 90 minutes helping Albania take one point with a goalless draw.
-He was called up for the next UEFA Euro 2016 qualifying Group I matches against Serbia and Armenia on 8 and 11 October 2015 respectively.
-He played as a centre back among Captain Lorik Cana in both matches and on 11 October against Armenia he scored his first goal in the 23rd minute following a cross from Ledian Memushaj by a free kick from the left side.
+Djimsiti received his first call-up for the UEFA Euro 2016 qualifying Group I matches against Denmark and Portugal on 4 and 7 September 2015, respectively.
+He made his debut against Denmark, playing as a right back due to the absence of the injured Elseid Hysaj, completing the full 90 minutes as Albania secured an away goalless draw.
+On 11 October 2015, he scored his first international goal in a 3–0 away win against Armenia, which secured Albania its first ever qualification to a major tournament.

-On 21 May 2016, Djimsiti was named in Albania's preliminary 27-man squad for UEFA Euro 2016, but was left out of final 23-man UEFA Euro 2016 squad on 31 May.
+On 21 May 2016, Djimsiti was named in Albania's preliminary 27-man squad for UEFA Euro 2016.
+He was later omitted from the final 23-man squad announced on 31 May 2016.